Peter Götz

-Peter Götz is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Peter Götz (born 24 September 1947) is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 Götz joined the CDU and Junge Union in 1974 and was a member of the executive board of the CDU Rastatt from 1974 to 1982.
 From 1990 to 2013 Götz was a member of the German Bundestag.
 There he was chairman of the working group on local politics and spokesman for local politics of the CDU/CSU parliamentary group since 1998.